insure logo

 3. Metropolitan

-MetLife sells term, group variable universal accidental death life insurance policies.
+MetLife sells term, group variable universal, group universal and accidental death life insurance policies.

 4. Prudential of America

 Newark, New Jersey-based Prudential began life in 1875.
-A year later, the company hired Julia Babbit, the first female life insurance agent.
+The company hired Julia Babbit, Prudential’s first female life insurance agent, a year later.

-Prudential sells term, indexed universal, universal and variable universal life insurance policies.
+Prudential sells term, whole, universal, indexed universal, indexed variable and variable universal life insurance policies.

 Like many of the largest life insurance companies, MassMutual has a long history.
 Founded in 1851, it has consistently issued dividends since the 1860s.